 For those who want to take things a step further, there is a paid version that comes with additional support and testing; but with comprehensive learning materials for all the major coding languages available for free, there is more than enough here to satisfy total beginners and seasoned pros alike.

-Have you used any of these programmes?
+Have you used any of these programmes and free courses?
 What did you think?
 Let us know in the comments below!